Mr. Church: Plot

 The next night, an angry, drunk Mr. Church returns home, confronting Charlie for rifling through his dresser.
 Despite being pregnant, he makes her leave for violating the one rule.
 She leaves, and the next day runs into Larson, an old friend from the neighborhood, in a grocery store parking lot.
 After exchanging greetings, Charlie heads back to her car, only to be knocked unconscious to the ground by a kid on a skateboard.

 Larson, who cannot drive due to a drunk driving incident sometime earlier, hurriedly drives her to the hospital.
 Mr. Church arrives shortly after Charlie is in the hospital and claims her as his responsibility.
 Charlie later gives birth to a baby girl named Isabel, nicknamed Izzy.
 They come home to live with Mr. Church.

 Five years later, in 1986, Charlie is working as a waitress; she and Mr. Church are raising Izzy as a blended family.
-When Mr. Church becomes too ill to cook, Charlie begins to cook and learns that she has learned Mr. Church's talent for cooking after years of watching him prepare food.
+When Mr. Church becomes too ill to cook, Charlie begins to cook and realises that she has learned from Mr. Church after years of watching him prepare food.
 Mr. Church grows sicker and eventually dies.

 During the wake, Charlie is startled to find out from Jelly, a nightclub owner, that Mr. Church had played the piano at his club for 30 years.
 Jelly is surprised to discover that Mr. Church knew how to cook.
 Charlie realizes that Mr. Church was even more mysterious than she thought and that he had lives that he kept apart from one another.
 The next morning, Charlie wakes up to the smell of breakfast cooking and, in her sleepy state, wonders if it is Mr. Church, but it is Izzy, preparing a meal for them.
 Like her mother, Izzy learned the basics of cooking from watching him in the kitchen.
 Charlie writes the story of her life with Mr. Church.